FOR US HEALTHCARE PROFESSIONALS ONLY

 Dedicated support through ITF ARC

-ITF ARC offers support for your patients that helps make insurance coverage navigation easier, helps address your patients' financial concerns, and encourages adherence to therapy.
+Offering support for your patients that helps make insurance coverage navigation easier, helps address your patients' financial concerns, and encourages adherence to therapy

 Here are some of the ways ITF ARC may be able to help your patients: